 How businesses should go about budgeting for cyber security measures in this day and age?

-Budgeting for cyber security must be done like budgeting for any other enterprise expense bucket.
+Budgeting for Cyber Security must be done like budgeting for any other enterprise expense bucket.
 Spend on information security measures and advancement has increased exponentially in the last several years to keep up with the ever-evolving cyber threats landscape.
-Spend in Australia on cyber security was $5.6b in 2020, while globally it was estimated to reach $123b.

 Budgeting for cyber security – A necessity